ornao/pp4/README.md

 #### MUST HAVE

 1. As a user, I want to easily navigate through the site to access all features and information about my possible stay.
-2. As a user, I want to compare different accomodation types available
+2. As a user, I want to compare different accomodation types available so that I can make an informed decision of which accomodation best suits my needs.

+- As a first time user, I should immediatley understand the purpose of the website from the home page so my time is not wasted
+-  As an unregistered user, I have access to accomodation types, reviews and ratings information so I can make an informed decision on whether I should make an account to book a stay.

+- As a user, i want to my bookings information to be secure so no other users have access to it.

-3. As a user, I want to register for an account on the website
+3. As a user, I want to register for an account on the website so I can access restricted user areas of wesbite i.e viewing my bookings

-4. As a returning user, I want to login to my account on the website
+4. As a returning user, I want to easily login to my account on the website to view my bookings and access full site functionality

 5. As a user, I want to create a booking by selecting a date and accomodation-type for my stay

 6. As a user, I want to review my booking so that I can remind myself of the date and accomadation type I have booked

-7. As a user, I want to update my booking so that I can choose another available time and/or accomodation type
+7. As a user, I want to update my booking so that I can choose another available time and/or accomodation type.
+My previous details should be present on this form so I know what I am changing details from.

 8. As a user, I can delete my booking so that I can cancel my reservation for my stay

+As a user, I want a confirm delete page to display so i do not accidently click delete booking by accident.

-9. As a user, I want to be able to logout of my account
+9. As a user, I want to be able to easily logout of my account so that my bookings are secure once again

 #### SHOULD HAVE

 10. As a user, I want to check the availability and pricing information for my desired dates
 11. As a user, I want to see previous customer reviews and ratings of the different accomodation types
+- As a user I can view the lastest testimonials first when I click on testimonials so that I can directly access the most up-to-date reviews available on the website.
 12. As a user, I want to be notified when the action of creating, editing or deleting my reservation has been confirmed
 13. As a user, I would like to read reviews of only people that stayed in the accomodation
+14. As a user I have access to contact information so I can contact the site owners with any questions, queries, or special requests.
+Future development will include a form whereby customers can contact owners directly from site rather than having to email, phone separately.
+As a registered user I want to be able to be notified if I do something wrong while complete a booking form before I submit it so there are no complications with my booked stay.
+As a user, an error page will display with a navigation link back home that tells me something has gone wrong with website but I have a way back to the website.

 #### COULD HAVE

-14. As a user, I want a means of contacting the site owner with any questions, queries, or special requests
-15. As a user, i want to be able to see an interactive map of where the campsite is
+15. As a user, i want to be able to see an interactive map of where the campsite is As a registered user, I can reset my password so that I can regain access to my account if I forget my password.

+As a user, I can signup to the site using one of my social media accounts to allow for an even more seemless registration.

+As a logged in user, I can like people's reviews so that I can show i agree with their comments aboyt their stay.

 #### WON'T HAVE

+As a registered user, I can be contacted directly by site owners on wesbite ad receive replies and noticications of these relies through the wesbite through messaging services.

 16. As a user i want to have real-time weather reports for days of my stay available when booking